 Source: CT Department of Labor

-This data is not disaggregated by gender or race of the applicant.
-This data is only available at the state level.
+This data is not disaggregated by gender or race of applicant.
+This data is only available on the state level.

 Source: CT Department of Social Services